FuturesJS/FuturesJS/README.markdown

 See the [Getting Started](http://coolaj86.github.com/futures/) GitHub page.

 Additionally test.html contains a number of (obviously) working examples.
 These can also be accessed live from the [computer in my closet](http://coolaj86.info/futuresjs/) - when it's on that is.
+If the tests ever aren't passing it's because I'm adding new features at that exact moment - I always pass before commit/push-ing. =8^D

 Post questions, bugs, and stuff you want to share on the [(Google Groups) Mailing List](http://groups.google.com/group/futures-javascript)